elbb/bb-buildingblock/README.md

 ## Using concourse CI for a CI/CD build

 We provide an example concourse CI/CD pipeline in `./example/ci`.
-See the [integration documentation](README_CICD_INTEGRATION.md) on how to modify the `pipeline.yaml` and config files for your building block.
+See the [integration documentation](README_CICD_INTEGRATION.md) on how to modify `pipeline.yaml` and config files for your building block.

 ## Versioning